Andrew Macnish: Professional career

 Macnish gained a Civil Engineering degree and graduated with his Master's degree in Business Administration in March 1991 making him the first player in the newly constituted AFL to a attain such a qualification.
 He became a Management Consultant with Deloitte.
-He furthered his tertiary qualifications in; Insurance (and became a Fellow of the Australian and New Zealand Institute of Insurance and Finance), Town Planning, Bushfire Protection and gained another Masters Degree in Sustainability Management.
+He furthered his tertiary qualifications in; Insurance (and became a Fellow of the Australian and New Zealand Institute of Insurance and Finance), Town Planning, Bushfire Protection and gained another master's degree in sustainability management.

 Macnish chose to raise his young family in the country and was CEO at the Shire of Bridgetown from 1998 to 2003.

 Macnish was then CEO at Shire of Busselton, WA from 2003 to 2010 where he requested the Council mutually agree a contract termination.

 In 2014 he resigned after only six weeks as the General Manager of George Town Council, Tas after the Council voted against his permanent employment, following a television interview where Macnish spoke of the sense of shire amalgamations and criticism of the Local Government Act.
 The Mayor resigned in protest having helped recruit Macnish to lead significant reform.

 In 2016 attempts to negotiate on a draft employment offer for the Chief Executive Officer position at Town of Mosman Park, WA led to the offer being withdrawn without reasons given.
 In 2017 Macnish took legal action in the Supreme Court against the Town of Mosman Park regarding the withdrawn offer.

 In October 2023 he was elected to the City of Busselton.
 At his first Council meeting he was elected to the Audit and Risk Committee and would go on to be voted its Chair by his peers.
 He created headlines after criticising the Council's actions in forcing Councillors onto a Committee they had not voted to create nor had nominated for.
 After legal advice was sought the Council then chose to act as he had suggested.
 It is believed this was the first time the relevant section of the Local Government Act had been used in this way.